availproject/avail-light/README.md

 block_processing_delay = 0
 # Starting block of the syncing process.
 Omitting it will disable syncing. (default: None).
 sync_start_block = 0
+# Enable or disable synchronizing finality.
+If disabled, finality is assumed to be verified until the
+# starting block at the point the LC is started and is only checked for new blocks. (default: true)
+sync_finality_enable = true
 # Time-to-live for DHT entries in seconds (default: 24h).
 # Default value is set for light clients.
 Due to the heavy duty nature of the fat clients, it is recommended to be set far bellow this value - not greater than 1hr.
 # Record TTL, publication and replication intervals are co-dependent: TTL >> publication_interval >> replication_interval.